elkorn/afronski.github.io/_posts/2015-03-20-seven-languages-in-seven-weeks-ruby.md

 ### Summary

-In the next blog post we will talk about not so popular, but still very elegant and interesting programming language described in aforementioned book - we are talking about [Io](http://iolanguage.org).
+In the next blog post we will talk about not so popular, but still very elegant and interesting prototype-based programming language described in aforementioned book at second chapter - we are talking about [Io](http://iolanguage.org).

 ### Credits